 We simply discard any undesirable objects (and their corresponding morphisms) to create a new category that represents a focused collection of facets.
-The identity and composition functions can be copied from $\mathbf{Facet}{i\cdot}$ .
+The identity and composition functions can be copied from Faceti.
 Selecting objects in facet type is the simplest form of interacting with a faceted browser.
-As a concrete example, if $\mathbf{Facet}{Med}$ is the medication facet-type in Fig. 2, then one possibility is {"central nervous system agent", "analgesic"} $\in Ob(\mathbf{Focus}{Med})$ .
-There is no limit on the number of objects kept or discarded; it is possible to discard all objects or to keep all objects, although practical limitations may stem from the user's ability to interact with the interface.
+As a concrete example, if FacetMed is the medication facet-type in Fig. 2, then one possibility is {"central nervous system agent", "analgesic"} $\in Ob(Focus{Med})$ .
+There is no limit on the number of objects kept or discarded; it is possible to discard all objects or to keep all objects, although practical limitations might stem from the user's ability to interact with the interface.